 - Very small stitches are used to hold the cornea in to place.
 Once the cornea has fully fused, these stitches will be removed.

 In some cases, only a small portion of the cornea will be removed during surgery.
 For others, the entire cornea will be removed.

 Cornea transplant surgery is generally considered a safe and effective treatment.
 Recovery for a cornea transplant involves many follow-up appointments and careful activity by the patient.
 Following surgery, it's important to use eye-drops as recommended and avoid strenuous activity to prevent eye infection.

 Most people receiving cornea transplant surgery see vision improvement over the weeks following surgery.
 During this time, it's normal to expect many follow-up appointments to ensure the cornea has integrated in to the eye correctly.

 Request Cornea Transplant Information Today

 Cornea transplant surgery may help restore clarity and focus for those suffering from damaged corneas.
-Request more information about corneal transplants today: call (973) 777-3711 or contact Dr. Maged Boutros online.
+Request more information about corneal transplants today: call (847) 824-3127 or contact The Midwest Center for Sight online.